jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-aeroplane-hudson-ballroom.md

 **RR:** Finally - what else do you have coming up this year?

 **Vito:** Quite a few bits but I don’t know in what order yet.
 A new Aeroplane single is ready, I have a few very interesting collaborations that I’m really excited about but can’t really discuss fully yet as it’s still in the works.
-And as usual a bunch of shows.
+And as usual, a bunch of shows.
 Mexico, US, Europe…

 **RR:** Busy times ahead - thanks Vito!